sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 ## 3 September 2021

 I said I would continue with the navbar, but I thought I would read about accessibility a bit more, to make sure my footer component is up to par.
-Now, I know there are a lot of thing you have to implement to make sure your application is accessible (font scaling options, color-blind friendly palette, specific attreibutes for DOM elements to offer different way to access them) but the first thing I wanted to cover was aria roles (https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA).
+Now, I know there are a lot of thing you have to implement to make sure your application is accessible (font scaling options, color-blind friendly palette, specific attributes for DOM elements to offer different way to access them) but the first thing I wanted to cover was aria roles (https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA).
 I also would like to find a validator so that I can pinpoint areas of the application that need change.
 I will create an appopriately named file under `DevNotes/` directory to keep some notes about accessibility.

-Reading the documentation, it seems that many aria roles are covered by HTML semantic tags (https://w3c.github.io/using-aria/#rule1), not sure about how much the first overlaps with the latter.
+Reading the documentation, it seems that many aria roles are covered by HTML5 semantic tags (https://w3c.github.io/using-aria/#rule1), not sure about how much the first overlaps with the latter.

 I did find two online validator tools: